4561235/Friday-Calendar/project_report.md

 in your browser to use the calendar.

+When the app is built, a warning appears because it estimates that it needs the jackson resteasy dependency in order to read JSON.
+We are not sure if we are allowed use Jackson resteasy, so we decided to not include it in the pom.

 ## How to delete all data from database everytime when application launch?

 Go to: